 Easily import part or all of an existing Band-in-a-Box song to your current song, with options to specify source and destination range, type of information to import (chords, melody, lyrics, etc.) and more.
 Choose File | Import | Import MGU Song.

-In the Import Band-in-a-Box Song dialog, choose the range that you want to import (Import from Bar and # of bars), and the destination bar (Import to Bar).
+In the dialog, choose the range that you want to import (Import from Bar and # of bars), and the destination bar (Import to Bar).
 You can also choose which information to import, and the insert mode (Insert/Overwrite).